andvg3/LipVQ-VAE/README.md

 # Action Tokenizer Matters in In-Context Imitation Learning

-This is the official codebase of the paper "Action Tokenizer Matters in In-Context Imitation Learning."
+This is the official codebase of the IROS 2025 paper "Action Tokenizer Matters in In-Context Imitation Learning."

 -------
 ## Installation